leondavidtb/leondavidtb/README.md

 Currently enrolled in Computer Science course at Universidade Federal do Ceará.
 I have experience in both web and mobile development with ReactJS and React Native.

-### 🚧 Currently Working With
+### 🚧 Experience
-Development of E-commerce platforms with Oracle CX Commerce and Open Storefront Framework
+Currently working on developing e-commerce platforms using Open Storefront Framework and Oracle CX Commerce, creating adaptive components following UI design, using HTML5, ReactJS (Hooks), Redux and Redux-saga, CSS / SCSS and git.
+I also worked with Context API, Styled Components, TypeScript and API consumption. <br>
+I also have experience with React Native with Expo CLI and native integrations like camera, map and file systems.

 ### 📫 Contact
 You can reach me on: